Professor Karen Ross

 - UNESCO A.N.O.N.
 World Trends in Freedom of Expression and Media Development.
 Paris: UNESCO, 2018.
-In Preparation.
+Submitted.

 - Ross K, Padovani C. Advancing Gender Equality in Media Industries: A Case Study.
 In: Cynthia Carter and Linda Steiner, ed.
 Gender and Journalism.
 Routledge, 2018.
 In Preparation.

 - Ross K. Women, politics, media: a case to answer.
 In: Monika Djerf-Pierre, Maria Edstrom, Karen Ross, ed.
 Women and Media.
 NORDICOM, 2019.
 In Preparation.

 - Ross K, ed.
 The Wiley-Blackwell Encyclopaedia of Gender, Media and Communication.
 US: Wiley-Blackwell, 2019.
 In Preparation.